RoStrap/Resources/README.md

 -- Each instance not present will always be generated (on whichever computer it runs, it will NOT be replicated)
 ```

-This is what this code would do if it was called on the server versus what it would do if it was called on the client:
+Here is what the above code would do if ran by the server versus what it would do if ran by a client:
 ![](https://user-images.githubusercontent.com/15217173/38776022-37e97934-404d-11e8-89c0-cb8b6ab8b511.png)

 Note: In Play-Solo Mode, all local objects will go under `ServerStorage`, as there is no difference between the client and server.
 If you use identical Local-function calls on the client and server, this could cause conflicts in Play-Solo.